What is eCommerce? Everything you need to know [2022 guide]

 What Are The Best eCommerce Platforms?

-- WooCommerce: This is a free, open-source shopping cart add-on for WordPress users.
-WooCommerce makes it easy to implement various third-party themes and plugins, access a mobile-optimized shopping cart, and geo-location support.
+• WooCommerce: This is a free, open-source shopping cart add-on for WordPress users.
+WooCommerce makes it easy to implement various third-party themes and plugins, access a mobile-optimized shopping cart, and geolocation support.

-- Magento: A leading open-source eCommerce platform, Magento is a popular pick for companies with established demand.
+• Magento: A leading open-source platform, Magento is a popular pick for companies with established demand.
 There are more than 5000 extension options to choose from and various options for customization, but Magento requires more insight from developers.
 This platform for global selling also comes with site search functionality, catalog management, and one-click purchase.

-Examples of Successful eCommerce Stores
+Examples of Successful Stores

 The world of eCommerce has seen countless success stories.
-That’s because the effort required to ramp up a virtual storefront and build a business around it is often so much easier than it used to be—certainly more so than a traditional physical storefront.
-Here are some successful eCommerce retailers you can gain inspiration from:
+That’s because the effort required to ramp up a virtual storefront and build a business around it is often much easier than it used to be—certainly more so than a traditional physical storefront.
+(Plus, while market research is a challenge for traditional brick-and-mortar, even small eCommerce stores often have instant access to customer data to drive marketing campaigns and optimize checkout.)

 Premier Estates Wines